yoshihikosuzuki/CentromereAssembly/README.md

 ## How to run

-The simplest way is to use `dacembler.sh` with a config file which can be prepared by modifying `template.config`.
+The simplest way is to use `dacembler.sh` with a config file which can be prepared by modifying `config.template` in this repository root.
 You need to specify your environment-specific parameters, the number of cores, etc., in the config file.
 Once you complete it (here we call it as `config_file`), you can run dacembler by:

 ```bash
 $ dacembler.sh config_file
 ```

-Actually `dacembler.sh` calls `datander.sh`, `datruf.sh`, `dacmaster.sh`, and `dalayout.sh` in this order with `config_file`.
+Actually `dacembler.sh` just calls `datander.sh`, `datruf.sh`, `dacmaster.sh`, and `dalayout.sh` in this order with `config_file`.
 And they further execute python scripts.

 ## Overview of the modules